This show is with a personal friend of mine who I think has the best name ever for a brain and learning expert—Jim Kwik.

 What you see is that after one person does the impossible, suddenly everyone does it.

 Exercise.
 When you get physical exercise, you’ll do better on mental acuity tests.
 But I also mean practice.
 Practice makes progress and permanent.
-When you walk into Whole Foods, just try to memorize the names of the employees and then test yourself on the way out.
+When you walk into the grocery store, just try to memorize the names of the employees and then test yourself on the way out.

 Say it.
 When someone introduces themselves, say, “Nice to meet you, Abel.”